nodejs/node/doc/api/buffer.md

 -->

-Node.js can be started using the `--zero-fill-buffers` command line option to cause all newly allocated `Buffer` instances to be zero-filled upon creation by default.
-Before Node.js 8.0.0, this included buffers allocated by `new Buffer(size)`.
-Since Node.js 8.0.0, buffers allocated with `new` are always zero-filled, whether this option is used or not.
-[`Buffer.allocUnsafe()`][], [`Buffer.allocUnsafeSlow()`][], and `new
+Node.js can be started using the `--zero-fill-buffers` command line option to cause all newly-allocated `Buffer` instances to be zero-filled upon creation by default.
+Without the option, buffers created with [`Buffer.allocUnsafe()`][], [`Buffer.allocUnsafeSlow()`][], and `new SlowBuffer(size)` are not zero-filled.
-SlowBuffer(size)`.
 Use of this flag can have a significant negative impact on performance.
-Use of the `--zero-fill-buffers` option is recommended only when necessary to enforce that newly allocated `Buffer` instances cannot contain old data that is potentially sensitive.
+Use the `--zero-fill-buffers` option only when necessary to enforce that newly allocated `Buffer` instances cannot contain old data that is potentially sensitive.

 ```console
 $ node --zero-fill-buffers